Oyonnax: Development

 Belonging in the Middle Ages to the lords of Thoire, Oyonnax was then no more than an agricultural village for centuries.
 (It had 52 inhabitants in 1601).

 The first development began starting in the 17th century, thanks to its artisans: woodworking and carved horn.
 The second came with the industrial revolution in the 19th century: Oyonnax became an industrial town, with businesses that sold their goods all over Europe.
 The railway arrived in 1885.

 Transport

 The town is served by the A404 autoroute.

 Oyonnax railway station is located on the railway line between Montréal-la-Cluse and Andelot-en-Montagne, and is served by trains towards Bourg-en-Bresse.

+The nearest airports are Geneva Airport, located 91 km to the east and Lyon–Saint-Exupéry Airport, located 93 km to the south west of the town.

 Tourism

 The town has a cultural centre, including cinemas, concert halls, and a "Museum of the Comb and of the Plastics Industry".
 Tourist activities include hiking, canoeing and cross-country skiing among the forests, hills and lakes of the area.